Ammaar-Alam/a-lm/README.md

 - Phase 5 (coming soon): supervised fine-tuning on chat data + DPO alignment.
 - Phase 6+: inference server (FastAPI), weight-only INT8 quantization, web chat widget.
 - Keep `TODO_LIST.md` updated as milestones close; expand this README when new CLIs/configs appear.

+---

+## Deployment & Scaling Notes
+- **Serving on the web:** The roadmap includes a FastAPI inference server (`src/alm/inference/api.py`) and a streaming widget.
+Host the API alongside your checkpoint, then embed the widget (or a custom frontend) on your site to relay user messages to that endpoint.
+- **Export formats:** Current checkpoints stay in PyTorch format.
+Phase 7 adds weight-only INT8 export paths (GGUF/Core ML) so you can ship compact artifacts for browsers or mobile.
+- **Multi-machine training:** The existing trainer is single-node.
+To accelerate training, mirror the repo and dataset across machines and wire up PyTorch DistributedDataParallel (via `torchrun --nproc_per_node ...`) so optimizer state stays synchronized.
+Until DDP support lands in-repo, avoid alternating manual runs because AdamW state diverges between hosts.